Tips for Visiting New York City for the First Time (or the 100th)!

 Battery Park

-Battery Park with its Sea Glass Carousel and gardens are down at the tip of Manhattan.
-It faces Ellis Island and is where one can catch a ferry to the Statue of Liberty and the island.
+Battery Park, with its Sea Glass Carousel and gardens, is at the tip of Manhattan.
+It faces Ellis Island, where one can catch a ferry to the Statue of Liberty and the island.

 Ellis Island and the Statue of Liberty